kjdElectronics/fd-tone-notify/README.md

 Usage: fd-tone-notify [options]

 Options:
-  --tone-detector        Secondary functionality: Instead of reading the config file and sending notifications when specific tones are detected this option activates multi tone detector mode.
-In this mode the
+  --all-tone-detector    Secondary functionality: Instead of reading the config file and sending notifications when specific tones are detected this option activates multi
-                         frequency spectrum from 300Hz to 4000Hz is monitored.
+                         tone detector mode.
+In this mode the frequency spectrum from 300Hz to 4000Hz is monitored.
 When a multi tone is detected the result is logged to the console.
 Use this mode to determine the frequencies to monitor and enter the results in the "tones" parameter for the corresponding department.
-  --debug                Overrides FD_LOG_LEVEL environment var forcing the log level to debug --silly                Overrides FD_LOG_LEVEL environment var forcing the log level to silly --instance-name        Overrides NODE_APP_INSTANCE environment allowing different config files for different instances running on the same machine.
-Example: "--instance-name my-fd" will load config files
+  --test-notifications   Send test notifications --debug                Overrides FD_LOG_LEVEL environment var forcing the log level to debug --silly                Overrides FD_LOG_LEVEL environment var forcing the log level to silly --instance-name        Overrides NODE_APP_INSTANCE environment allowing different config files for different instances running on the same machine.
+Example:
-                         default-my-fd.json and local-my-fd.json
-  --web-server           Starts the webserver.
+                         "--instance-name my-fd" will load config files default-my-fd.json and local-my-fd.json --web-server           Starts the webserver.
 The webserver provides remote monitoring capability and ability to listen to live audio
   --port <port>          Overrides FD_PORT environment var setting the port for the web server.
 Has no effect without --web-server option.
 Default port 3000
   --secrets-file <path>  Path to secrets file.
 By default secrets will be loaded from config/secrets.json.
 Use this option to specify a different path
   --force-secrets-file   Using this option forces all secrets to be read from the secrets file (Either the default or the path specified by --secrets-path).
+Values from
-Values from environment variables will be
+                         environment variables will be disregarded.
-                         disregarded.
 If the file cannot be loaded or parsed the application will exit with code 99 indicating an invalid secrets configuration.
   -h, --help             display help for command
 ```